Laravel-Backpack/docs/4.2-dev/crud-operation-show.md

 <a name="about"></a>
 ## About

 This CRUD operation allows your admins to preview an entry.
 When enabled, it will add a "Preview" button in the ListEntries view, that points to a show page.
-By default, it will show all attributes from the database:
+By default, it will show all attributes for that model:

 ![Backpack CRUD Show Operation](https://backpackforlaravel.com/uploads/docs-4-0/operations/show.png)